BI-Beacon/docs/docs/setup.rst

 Setup BI-Beacon via USB
 -----------------------

-You can also setup a BI-Beacon using a USB data cable, however this requires that you are on a Linux machine with a user in the `dialout` usergroup.
+You can also setup a BI-Beacon using a USB data cable.
+(This, however, requires that your user is on a Linux machine and has the proper permissions (often this means being part of the ``dialout`` user group.)

 Clone the cli repo (see :ref:`ref_repositories`).